microsoft/fluentui-react-native/.github/ISSUE_TEMPLATE/new_component.md

 ---
 name: New Component
-about: Interested in contributing a new component to Fluent UI React-Native?
+about: Interested in contributing a new component to Fluent UI React Native?
 This template includes necessary information to get started, and steps to completion
 ---

 <!-- Use this template for new components or new component variants -->